Saturday, May 21, 2011

 1966: A hot new song was moving up the chart.
 It was called "Paint It Black" from the Rolling Stones.

 1966: If You Can Believe Your Eyes and Ears from the Mamas and Papas was the new #1 album on this date.
 Herb Alpert & the Tijuana Brass climbed from 60 to 2 with What Now My Love.
-Big Hits (High Tide and Green Grass), the greatest hits package by the Rolling Stones was at 3 with Alpert & the Tijuana Brass's album Going Places finally falling from #1.
-The great sound of the Brass enabled the group to be on top of the album charts for 15 weeks that year; they were about the artist that could compete with the Beatles.
+Big Hits (High Tide and Green Grass), the greatest hits package by the Rolling Stones, was at 3 with Alpert & the Tijuana Brass's album Going Places finally falling from #1.
+The great sound of the Brass enabled the group to be on top of the Album charts for 15 weeks that year; they were about the only artist that could compete with the Beatles.
 Color Me Barbra from Streisand was #6, followed by Soul & Inspiration by the Righteous Brothers, another Alpert & the Tijuana Brass album (Whipped Cream & Other Delights) falling to #8 in its 54th week, I Hear a Symphony from the Supremes at #9 and The Best of the Animals at #10.

-1966: We were introduced to a new artist on this date, and not just an ordinary artist.
-Neil Diamond's first hit debuted on this date, as the highly Underrated song "Solitary Man" first hit the chart.
+1966: We were introduced to a new artist on this date, and not just an ordinary one.
+Neil Diamond's first hit debuted on this date, as the highly Underrated* song "Solitary Man" first hit the chart.
 It only reached #55.
 Columbia Records would re-release the song in 1970 but even then it only hit #21.

 1968: Brian Jones of the Rolling Stones once again was arrested for possession of cannabis in his apartment in London.